 "The Republicans are in Pennsylvania only because they have nowhere else to go," Burn said.
 Democrats have carried Pennsylvania in the past five presidential elections.

-Terry Madonna, a Franklin & Marshall College pollster, said he expects nearly 60 percent of the 9.9 million Pennsylvanians age 18 or older to turn out at the polls Tuesday.
+Terry Madonna, a Franklin & Marshall College pollster, said he expects nearly 60 percent of the 9.

 Nearly 8.5 million voters are registered in Pennsylvania, including 4.3 million Democrats and 3.1 million Republicans, according to state elections officials.

 The polls are open 7 a.m.-8 p.m.